Come join us!

 While you don't have to be a trained computer programmer or electrical engineer to join the lab, some technical and computational competency is preferred, and an interest in these areas is required.
 We especially welcome individuals with diverse backgrounds that have traditionally been underrepresented in these fields.
 If you have the strong desire and motivation to succeed, you will be supported here.

 Most of our data collection is done in the field, especially during the summer at the Southwestern Research Station in Arizona.
 During the academic year, much of our work is done on computers and we are currently "teleocommuting" into the lab computers from home.

 Undergraduates interested in doing research in the Sensory and Movement Ecology lab should contact Dr. Corcoran by email to express their interest.
-Briefly describe why you'd like to join the lab.
-Please also send your resume/CV and highlight why you think you'd be a good fit for our research program.